How America’s Gun Laws Fuel Armed Hate

 Extreme risk laws are valuable tools for protecting victims of violent hate because they are issued based on the respondent’s dangerous, threatening, or worrying behavior—whether or not the respondent has committed a criminal act or been diagnosed with a mental health condition.
 The Parkland shooter, for example, exhibited numerous warning signs prior to the shooting.
 Though he received mental health care during most of his youth, he was never diagnosed with a serious mental illness.
 In late 2016, after threatening to harm himself, he was evaluated under Florida’s Baker Act, which allows law enforcement to take a person into custody for up to 72 hours in order to perform a mental health evaluation.
 Though records from this event are not publicly available, it is clear that this evaluation did not result in any firearm prohibitions.
 After the Parkland shooting, Florida passed an ERPO law in order to address this gap.

-Each state should enact an ERPO law that empowers courts to proactively protect the public and issue ERPOs based on objective evidence of behavioral threats, with or without evidence that a respondent has been diagnosed as mentally ill.
-Giffords also urges Congress to pass legislation similar to the bipartisan Extreme Risk Protection Order Act introduced by Representative Carbajal in the 116th Congress, and to consider legislation to create a similar extreme risk process in the federal court system, at least in the narrow context of preventing mass violence, domestic terror, and threats to national security.
+Each state should enact an ERPO law that empowers courts to proactively protect the public and issue ERPOs based on objective evidence of behavioral threats, with or without evidence that a respondent has been diagnosed as mentally ill, and to invest in proper implementation of the law.
+Giffords urges Congress to pass the Extreme Risk Protection Order Act of 2021 introduced by Senator Feinstein and Representative Carbajal of California, which would provide grants to states to implement extreme risk laws, and the Federal Extreme Risk Protection Order Act of 2021 introduced by Representative McBath of Georgia, which would create a federal ERPO process, filling the critical gap in states that do not have an ERPO law and helping to prevent mass violence, domestic terror, and threats to national security.

 Regulate Military-Style Weapons and Large-Capacity Magazines